Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 Website was tested in Google Chrome, Opera, Microsoft Edge and Safari.
 On each browser this website works properly (functionality, visuality).

-It was tested on  Macbook Pro, Apple iPhone 13 Pro and Samsung A6 and A10 mobile phones and the website worked on these type of devices.
+It was tested on  Google Developper Tools and the website worked on these type of devices.

 ### Validation with pythonchecker.com